DS-jr/DS-jr.github.io/README.md

-# ds-jr.github.io
-# This is my draft personal webpage
+# This is my draft personal webpage: https://ds-jr.github.io/